1. What is vinorelbine?

 Not having enough white blood cells can increase the risk of getting an infection.

 Having too few red blood cells is called anaemia.
-If you feel particularly tired, breathless or dizzy, let your specialist team know.
-A blood transfusion may be necessary during your treatment if the number of red blood cells falls significantly.
+If you feel particularly tired, breathless or dizzy, let your treatment team know.

 Bruising and bleeding